ceramicskate0/SWELF/README.md

      length':'{Minumum log length before its an event}
      count':'{Term or statement to count}':'{Number of times in log before its a counted event}
+     commandline_length':'{Number of chars in either tagert or parent commandline arguement (it will evaluate the largest one)}
 --------------------------------------------------------------------------------
      example: length:200
      example: count:;:8
+     example commandline_length:400
 --------------------------------------------------------------------------------

    Any combination of the following as long as they are in order.